 Not necessarily.
 The business plans have been posted to the person who the BID believe to be the voter for your business.
 For national businesses, this may have been directed to a head office.
-If you believe you are the voter and have not received a ballot paper, please get in touch with the BID office.
+If you believe you are the voter and have not received a business plan, please get in touch with the BID office.

 When will ballot papers arrive?

-Ballot papers will be issued by Winchester City Council on 5 October.
+Ballot papers were issued by Winchester City Council on 5 October.

 How long do I have to vote?